babel/website/_posts/2017-12-27-nearing-the-7.0-release.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Engineer: There&#39;s a thing in SQL Server Enterprise blocking us<br>Company: Let&#39;s set up a call next week with them an ongoing discussion to resolve it next quarter<br><br>Engineer: There&#39;s a thing we need in babel, can I spent 2 days with a PR for it<br>Company: lol no it&#39;s their job <a href="https://t.co/icgaoJ0dTe">https://t.co/icgaoJ0dTe</a></p>&mdash; Shiya (@ShiyaLuo) <a href="https://twitter.com/ShiyaLuo/status/931230821976907776?ref_src=twsrc%5Etfw">November 16, 2017</a></blockquote>

+The best thing we can get on this project are people committed to helping out with the project given the massive amount of work/responsibility it takes.
+Again, [I never felt ready](https://dev.to/hzoo/im-the-maintainer-of-babel-ask-me-anything-282/comments/1k6d) to be a maintainer but somehow stumbled upon it but I'm just one person, and our team is just a few people.

 #### #2 Fund development

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Company: &quot;We&#39;d like to use SQL Server Enterprise&quot;<br>MS: &quot;That&#39;ll be a quarter million dollars + $20K/month&quot;<br>Company: &quot;Ok!&quot;<br>...<br>Company: &quot;We&#39;d like to use Babel&quot;<br>Babel: &quot;Ok! npm i babel --save&quot;<br>Company: &quot;Cool&quot;<br>Babel: &quot;Would you like to help contribute financially?&quot;<br>Company: &quot;lol no&quot;</p>&mdash; Adam Rackis (@AdamRackis) <a href="https://twitter.com/AdamRackis/status/931195056479965185?ref_src=twsrc%5Etfw">November 16, 2017</a></blockquote>

+We are definetely looking to be able to fund people on the team to work full-time.
+Logan in particular left his job a while ago and is using our current funds to work on Babel part time at the moment!

 #### #3 Contribute in other ways 😊